getodk/docs/odkx-src/notify-using.rst

   **Simple Notification:** Recipients of simple notification can not send a reply to that notification.

-  **Interactive Notification:** Recipients of interactive notification can send a reply to that notification which admin can view in Desktop app.
+  **Interactive Notification:** Recipients of interactive notification can send a reply to that notification which Desktop App user can view in Desktop app.

 Creating Group: